 Time your walk and stop for coffee and cake or dine on the freshest seafood at The Beach House, a rustic shack overlooking the beach at South Milton, the perfect pit stop to refuel before stomping on to Thurlestone or Bantham or heading home.

 Looking to the west you’ll see Burgh Island and the beautiful Burgh Island Hotel.
 This Art Deco bolthole, once frequented by Agatha Christie and Noel Coward, is celebrated by the rich (and the not-so-rich) and famous.
 The island is totally cut off at low tide and only accessed by the one-of-a-kind sea tractor which trundles back and forth through the waves.

-For a longer, more challenging walk, head to Bolt Tail, Bolberry Down and on to Soar Mill Cove.
+Take the coastal path in the other direction towards Bolt Tail, Soar Mill Cove and Bolt Head and on into Salcombe (8 miles).
 This path climbs up to Bolt Tail (you can even see the Cornish headlands on a clear day!)
 The path drops down to rugged cliffs overlooking the bay where fishermen used to pick up kegs of brandy which smugglers had dropped.
 You can imagine the drudgery that went on here!

 Along to Bolberry Down an important Royal Air Force base during WWII, complete with a disused runway and former barracks.
 Follow the path as it gently winds down to Soar Mill Cove, an idyllic sandy beach and the perfect spot for a quick dip before lunch at the Soar Mill Cove Hotel.